ComposableTimeSeriesForestClassifier#

 nameslist of str, same length as objs

-i-th element is name of i-th instance of obj in tests convention is {cls.__name__}-{i} if more than one instance otherwise {cls.__name__}
+i-th element is name of i-th instance of obj in tests.
+The naming convention is {cls.__name__}-{i} if more than one instance, otherwise {cls.__name__}

 decision_path(X)[source]#